bcjaeger/tibbleOne/README.md

 library(tidyverse)
 ```

-The first step should be setting labels for variables that will be in
+The first step should be setting labels for the variables that will be
-the table.
+in the table.
 This can be done using `set_variable_labels` and then
 building a `meta` data set.
 You may also just pipe the labelled dataset
 into `tibble_one()`, but it is generally more useful to keep the `meta`
 data object in case you need to use the labels for other tables in your